ippontech/blog-usa/posts/process-csvs-from-amazon-s3-using-apache-flink-jhipster-and-kubernetes.md

         .filter(statsByState -> "01/04/2021".equals(statsByState.getDate()));

     // Join the vaccine data and cases using state as key
-    // Sort by number of death
+    // Sort by number of deaths
     return moderna
         .join(pfizer)
         .where("state")